-- ASCs are subject to a 2 percent decrease in annual payment if they don’t report quality statistics based on the Ambulatory Surgical Center Quality Reporting Program guidelines.
+- ASCs are subject to a 2 percent decrease in annual payment if they don’t report quality statistics based on the ASC Centers Quality Reporting Program guidelines.
 The ASCs must meet 11 required and one voluntary measure, or see the reduction applied to CMS reimbursement in 2018.

-- Medicare Part B (Medical Insurance) covers the facility service fees related to approved surgical procedures provided in an ambulatory surgical center
+- Medicare Part B (Medical Insurance) covers the facility service fees related to approved surgical procedures provided in ASC centers

 - For any item to be covered by Medicare, it must